winitzki/scall/tutorial/programming_dhall.md

 The value `x div y` is the number of times we subtracted.

 This algorithm can be directly implemented in Dhall, but we need to specify in advance the maximum required number of iterations.
-A safe upper bound is the value `x` itself.
+A safe upper bound for the number of subtractions is the value `x` itself (because `y` is at least 1).
-So, we have to perform the iteration using the function call `Natural/fold x ...`.
+So, our code will use the function call `Natural/fold x ...`.

 In most cases, the actual required number of iterations will be smaller than `x`.
 For clarity, we will maintain a boolean flag `done` and set it to `True` once we reach the final result.
-The code will ensure that any further iterations will not modify the final result.
+The code will ensure that any further iterations do not modify the final result.

 The code is: